 Nathanael Okpych, PhD

-Nathanael J. Okpych, PhD, has been an Assistant Professor in the School of Social Work since 2017.
+Nathanael J. Okpych, PhD, has been an Associate Professor in the School of Social Work since 2017.
 He completed a Ph.D. in social service administration and an M.S. in biostatistics and epidemiology (both University of Chicago), as well as master’s degrees in social work (Rutgers) and clinical psychology (Duquesne).
 Dr. Okpych’s professional experience includes providing mental health services to youth in residential, school, and community settings, as well as working for several years in college residence life.

 Quantitative methods and survey analysis